About First-Year Classes

 Course Load

-Most students take five three-credit courses each semester, and the one-credit First-Year Seminar.
-If you are enrolled in any four-credit courses (such as calculus or most science courses), you may be enrolled in only four courses plus First-Year Seminar.
+In the fall, most students take five three-credit courses and the one-credit First-Year Seminar.
+If you are enrolled in any four-credit courses (such as calculus or science lab courses), you may be enrolled in only four courses plus First-Year Seminar.
 A full-time course load is 12 or more total credits.